ezakto/statiq/README.md

     </body>
     </html>

-Instead of using the `document` variable (which contains the full .md file), you can declare sections just like this:
+Instead of using the `document` variable (which contains the entire page), you can define sections just like this:

     {
       "title": "Multi column",